What Age Should I Get a Prostate Exam?

 - Rectal prolapse: large intestine gets unattached and slips outside the anus

 The Cost of Prostate Exams

 Typically, prostate exams are considered a basic health screening test and tend to not be a large expense.
 However, your insurance status can greatly influence how much you end up paying for this procedure.
 To outline your possible expenses, the price ranges of prostate exams for both insured and uninsured are discussed below.

-Depending on your insurance plan, a prostate exam can cost anywhere from $0-30.
+Most Medicare or employer-sponsored plans will cover PSA tests.
+As such, you likely will only be responsible for a low out-of-pocket cost that can be anywhere from $0-30.
 This cost usually consists of the co-pay for a doctor’s visit and laboratory costs.
 Some private insurance plans can fully cover all health screenings after you reach a certain age.
 Make sure you check with your insurance provider before receiving a prostate exam to avoid any surprise costs.

 If you are covered by Medicare, Medicare Part B will cover your PSA laboratory test and your DRE.
 Under Medicare, you will have to meet your deductible and then pay 20% of the original costs.
 For 2022, the deductible is $233.

-If you are uninsured, the price range for prostate exams can range from $25-$300 depending on the clinic you go to.
+If you are uninsured, the price range for a PSA test can range from $100-$300, depending on the clinic you go to.
 Additionally, your costs might be even greater if your provider decides that you are at risk for prostate cancer and require that you receive a prostate biopsy.
 These procedures are more invasive and can cost up to $6,000 per procedure.